mattdburke/climate-ratings/README.md

 ## Instructions for running the code

-* Download raw data and add to the `rawdata` folder.
+* Download raw data from [here](https://pubsonline.informs.org/doi/10.1287/mnsc.2023.4869) and add to the `rawdata` folder.
 Some files are too large to be pushed to GitHub so there is a .gitignore in place.
 * Use the `setwd()` command to set your current working directory to the `climate-ratings/` parent directory.
 * Run `source("main.r")`